gotchoices/ChipNet/doc/time-sync.md

 * Subsequent queries from that node are given a time budget, with the estimated communication time subtracted.
 * The originator (root-most) node establishes a time budget based on a threshold that:
   * optimizes the number of nodes to time ratio
-  * accomodates the most likely time taken for the next depth based on prior leaf-level performance.
+  * accommodates the most likely time taken for the next depth based on prior leaf-level performance.

 To accomplish this:
 * Statistics are maintained and propagated regarding per-leaf response times through each traversal path
   * Each node factors in the one-way communication delay and processing time for each sub-node
-  * A histogram-like structure is used to compress the statistics - The [T-Digest algorithm](https://github.com/tdunning/t-digest/blob/main/docs/t-digest-paper/histo.pdf) may be ideal for this
+  * A histogram-like structure is used to compress the statistics - The [Sparstogram](https://github.com/Digithought/Sparstogram) may be ideal for this
   * A count of unresponded (late) sub-nodes is also propagated in aggregate.
 * A time budget is given to each sub-node: ![time budget diagram](figures/time-sync-budget.svg)
   * For the root node, a total time budget is based on optimizing for the ideal cut-off on the curve of nodes to time (top-n% ratio)
     * The number of unresponded nodes is also factored in to the cut-off
   * The estimated one-way network time to a given sub-node is subtracted from the overall budget, when given to the sub-node.
-  * A level-one search/communication time is always appended to the time, based on historical precidence and/or configuration.
+  * A level-one search/communication time is always appended to the time, based on historical precedence and/or configuration.
 * When the budgeted time elapses for a node, a response is given, regardless of the response ratio
-  * Nodes may reject attempting for overly narrow timeframes.
+  * Nodes may reject attempting for overly narrow time-frames.
 * Responses that arrive after the budget cut-off are accounted for as though they were a level deeper
   * If a late response has arrived by the next query, it is included in the pool of sub-queries per normal
   * If a late response has not arrived by the next query, it falls a level behind (off-level)